 Do you bill my insurance directly?

 Making the decision to seek out a therapist, booking an appointment, and finding the courage to attend the first session is difficult enough.
-I hope to reduce some of that stress and allow you to focus on your therapy goals.
+We hope to reduce some of that stress and allow you to focus on your therapy goals.

 - Verify your insurance coverage for mental health